-Significant Less than

-Or Significant Less than
+Less than Significant Less than with Significant Mitigation Or neorporation No Impact

-Potentially with Significant

-Significant Mitigation Ōr Not

-Impact Incorporation No Impact Applicable

-• - -

 5. Create a potential fire hazard?

 The project design incorporates all applicable fire safety code requirements and will include fire protection devices as required by the local fire agency.